KasparEtter/ef1p/pages/email/email.md

 - `ClientNonce` and `ServerNonce`:
   Values chosen at random for each session.
   The former by the client, the latter by the server.
-- `ChannelBinding`: A string which identifies the TLS channel, over which the messages are sent.
+- `ChannelBinding`: A string which identifies the TLS channel over which the messages are sent.
   See the [next box](#tls-channel-bindings) for options.
 {:.compact}